-Survey vendors administer the HOS measure using the HEDIS protocol described in this volume and adhere to all guidelines in the Medicare Health Outcomes Survey Quality Assurance Guidelines and Technical Specifications V2.0, including guidelines for protecting member confidentiality and requirements for protocol adherence.
+Survey vendors administer the HOS measure using the HEDIS protocol described in this volume and adhere to all guidelines in the Medicare Health Outcomes Survey Quality Assurance Guidelines and Technical Specifications V2.1, including guidelines for protecting member confidentiality and requirements for protocol adherence.

-Survey vendors submit member-level data files containing HOS data to NCQA, in compliance with the HOS implementation timeline.
+Survey vendors submit member-level data files containing HOS data to NCQA, in compliance with the HOS data collection schedule.